strelka145/Plasmid_render/Description/json.md

 ### color ("type":"tag","color":"red")
 A necessary key.
 Specifies the color to be filled.
 Colors can be specified as in Web colors.

+### font_color ("type":"tag","font_color":"red")
+A optional key.
+Specify the color of the text.
+Colors can be specified as in Web colors.

 ## space

 ## arrow